There are eleven key biophysical science projects that the Lakes380 team aims to complete

 Leader: Dave Kelly

-Data from the sediment core samples will be used to assess how perch and trout have impacted the organisms that live in lakes and overall lake health.
-This project will focus on a subset of the lakes which are known to contain or be free of these fish.
+Data from the surface sediment and water and sediment core samples will be used to determine the distribution on non-native organisms such as the diatom Lindavia (lake snow) and Daphnia.
+The sediment cores will also be used assess how introduced species have impacted the organisms that live in lakes and overall lake health.
+The sediment cores work will initially focus on a subset of the lakes which are known to contain perch and trout.

 Leader: Jamie Howarth